miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 These seem like such shallow words tapping them out into this article, but what I'm saying here runs deep.
 There is a full Neo in the Matrix Kung Fu-style download here.
-It's a deep education on the system that should result in some fairly granular results&#151; good implementations.
+It's a deep education on the system that should result in some fairly granular results— good implementations.
 Let's see...

 **Me**: Yes please.
 But first have a look at all of Pipulate.
 And here also is the `get_state_message` you ask for, along with the entire `StarterFlow` class.